yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-globaloptimization.md

 *         3% spent in upper heuristics (22 candidates tried)
 ````

-A Schur complement on the decay-rate BMI gives us yet another linear SDP cut which improves the node relaxation even more.
+A Schur complement on the decay-rate BMI gives us yet another linear SDP cut which improves the root-node relaxation even more.

 ````matlab
 F = [P>=0,A'*P+P*A <= -2*t*P, t >= 0];